simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- make the register button redirect to the actual registration website
+- ready to push!!! :pregnant woman(ye):